cartigli/vault/xsorted()/II Python/IV ML/VII MNIST/0 Preprocessing Data.md

 One Hot and Binary

 Binary Encoding
-say your store sells bread, muffins, and yogurt
+Say your store sells bread, muffins, and yogurt
 $$\begin{matrix}
 x & | & Numerical & | & Binary \\
 Bread & | & 1 & | & 0 & 1 \\